pradeepelavarasan/Image-Classification--Tiny-ImageNet/README.md

 - Global Average pooling
 - Softmax

 Below is the view of how the model is designs considering the Receptive field, image size and no. of parameters at each level.
+You can also refer to excel file (Model Design.xlsx) where this model was designed

 ![Model_Design_Plan](/Model%20Design%20Plan.JPG)

 ### Data Generator Setup

 ### Training Initializations